CenturyLinkCloud/GettingStarted/Servers/Clone.md

 ### Introduction

 Cloning a server takes an exact copy of an existing machine.
-The server is shutdown to ensure that there are no pending operations/information held in memory, and then the server contents are copied.
 A cloned server is, for most purposes, an exact copy of the source; however, certain underlying settings are changed (UUID, MAC, SID, etc.).
 Cloning is an easy way to produce alternate copies of existing infrastructure – common use cases are migrating servers from “test” to “development” or adding another web server to an existing stack.

 ### Clone a Server